 Document 6: Congregation for Catholic Education.
-(1998).
+(1997).
 The Catholic School on the Threshold of the Third Millennium.

 16. The school cannot be considered separately from other educational institutions and administered as an entity apart, but must be related to the world of politics, economy, culture and society as a whole.
 For her part the Catholic school must be firmly resolved to take the new cultural situation in her stride and, by her refusal to accept unquestioningly educational projects which are merely partial, be an example and stimulus for other educational institutions, in the forefront of ecclesial community's concern for education.
 In this way the Catholic school's public role is clearly perceived.
 It has not come into being as a private initiative, but as an expression of the reality of the Church, having by its very nature a public character.
-It fulfils a service of public usefulness and, although clearly and decidedly configured in the perspective of the Catholic faith, is not reserved to Catholics only, but is open to all those who appreciate and share its aualified educational project. dimension of openness particularly evident in countries in which Christians are not in the majority or developing countries, where Catholic schools have always promoted civil progress and human development without discrimination of any kind.
+It fulfils a service of public usefulness and, although clearly and decidedly configured in the perspective of the Catholic faith, is not reserved to Catholics only, but is open to all those who appreciate and share its qualified educational project.
+This dimension of openness becomes particularly evident in countries in which Christians are not in the majority or developing countries, where Catholic schools have always promoted civil progress and human development without discrimination of any kind.
 Catholic schools, moreover, like state schools, fulfil a public role, for their presence guarantees cultural and educational pluralism and, above all, the freedom and right of families to see that their children receive the sort of education they wish for them.

-The group identified as "Catholic" students - as one of the categories of students attending Catholic schools - has been generated in this document: "it (the Catholic school) is not reserved to Catholics only".
+The group identified as "Catholic" students - as one of the categories of students attending Catholic schools - has been generated in this document: "it [the Catholic school] is not reserved to Catholics only".
 The document asserts that the Catholic school "is open to all those who appreciate and share its qualified educational project."
-Note that those students who are not Catholics are identified not by their religious beliefs or non-beliefs - this is implied by the previous statement that Catholic schools are not just for Catholic students - rather, they are identified as "those who appreciate and share its qualified educational project."
+Note that those students who are not Catholics are identified not by their religious beliefs or non-beliefs - this is implied by the previous statement that Catholic schools are not just for Catholic students.
+Rather, they are identified as "those who appreciate and share its qualified educational project."
 The nature of the "qualified educational project" is not described.
-When compared with these students' presence and place in the document, The Religious Dimension of Education in Catholic School wherein their beliefs were to be respected, this document implies that students who are not Catholics are only welcome if they "appreciate and share its qualified educational project" - whatever that project may be.
+When compared with these students' presence and place in the document, The Religious Dimension of Education in Catholic School wherein their beliefs were to be respected, this document implies that students who are not Catholics are only welcome if they "appreciate and share its qualified educational project" - however that project might be understood.

 As for their place, nothing definite is stated regarding how these students are to be treated.
 The only category bound activity generated for students in Catholic schools, is for "families to see that their children receive the sort of education they wish for them."
-This implies that families rather than the school administrators determine their children's place in Catholic schools.
-This document is perhaps the most ambiguous regarding the presence and place of students who are not Catholics in Catholic schools.
+This implies that families rather than school administrators determine their children's place in Catholic schools.
+Of all the extracts analysed here, this document expresses the greatest ambiguity about the inclusion of students who are not Catholics.